Logan-Lin/quartz-blog/content/ai-system/exam.md

 - Explain the difference between GET and POST methods.
 When would you use each for AI API interactions?
 - What are the key components of interacting with APIs using Python's requests library?
 Explain the principles of proper error handling and API key management
 - What is rate limiting and why is it important for AI APIs?
 Compare different rate limiting strategies
-- Explain API versioning strategies (URL path, header-based, query parameter, model-specific).
-How do you handle backwards compatibility when updating AI models?
 - Compare traditional request-response APIs and streaming APIs.
 Why is streaming preferred for conversational AI applications?

 **Wrap AI Models with APIs**